p-rs/SplunkModularInputsPythonFramework/implementations/rest/appServer/static/README.md

-# Splunk REST API Modular Input v1.5.3
+# Splunk REST API Modular Input v1.6

 ## Overview

 This is a Splunk modular input add-on for polling REST APIs.

-## Activation Key

-You require an activation key to use this App.
-Visit http://www.baboonbones.com/#activation to obtain a free,non-expiring key

 ## Features